adaptiverecognition/ldap4j/EXTERNAL-ISSUES.md

 ## Servers

 There seems to be some misunderstanding how integers are represented.
-Servers are prone to interpret the highest bit as a sign bit, but it's not even consistent within a single implementation.
+Servers sometime fail to interpret the highest bit as a sign bit, but it's not even consistent within a single implementation.
 While there's only a handful of integers used directly in LDAP messages, integer-like values are ubiquitous.

-Clients defensively pad some integer values:
-- Apache Directory Studio,
-- ldapsearch.

-Ldap4j can do this padding optionally on message ids and search limits, and it's default on.
-This seems to work with Apache Directory Server, MS domain controllers , and Unboundid LDAP SDK.

-New server tests should copy the length, message id, and search limit tests to map out the behaviour of the server, and provide some minimal coverage.

 ### Apache Directory Server

 Approx match works like an equality match, while officially it's not even supported.

+There's no fast bind.

+### MS Windows domain controller

 There's some integer parsing woes:
-- message id,
 - search size limit,
 - search time limit.

-There's no fast bind.

-### MS Windows domain controller

-There's some integer parsing woes:
-- message id.

 Closes socket on unbind without a TLS shutdown.

 ### Unboundid LDAP SDK

 There's some integer parsing woes:
-- message id.
+- search size limit,
+- search time limit.

 There's no approx match.